MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/step-functions.md

     - Data processing
     - Web applications
     - Any workflow
-- When designing a Step Function we get an aspect of visualization (flow diagram)
+- When designing a Step Function, we get an aspect of visualization (flow diagram)
 - The execution can be visually represented on this diagram

 ## Task States